chloefishstar/AnchoredFusion/README.md

 ...
 ```

-2.Config file: you can set the path and parameters of depended tools in this file.
+1.2 Config file: you can set the path and parameters of depended tools in this file.

 [example.runInfo](https://github.com/Zheng-NGS-Lab/SplitFusion/blob/master/inst/data/example_data/example.runInfo):